 The failure to file a privilege log can result in a waiver of the attorney-client privilege.
 However, that is not a common sanction, and Florida courts generally recognize that such a sanction should be resorted to only when the violation is serious.
-443
+The failure to submit a